NU-Digital-Cultures/Trout/README.md

 <br>

 # 4. Tenant Talk's Framing Devices
 In order to achieve *Homes to Newcastle*'s aims, we decided on two major critical framing devices that would uniquely shape our project, which are briefly summarised below.
-These devices steer the creative direction of our **Tenant Tales** interactive map.
+These devices mostly steer the creative direction of our **Tenant Tales** interactive map, however, the principles underpinning them are carried over to all three of our app sections.
 <br>

 ## 1. Digital Storytelling